cookpad/BottomNavWatson/README.md

+# This repository is no longer mantained.
+The Jetpack navigtion component supports now using the BottomNavigationBar with one single navigation graph per application :tada:

+# Deprecated library
 An Android library that allows, when using the BottomNavigationBar, to consume the multiple back stack workaround provided on [Google Samples](https://github.com/android/architecture-components-samples/blob/master/NavigationAdvancedSample/app/src/main/java/com/example/android/navigationadvancedsample/NavigationExtensions.kt) with one single navigation graph per application.

 ### When to use this library?